Επεξεργασία

 }

-This command will prompt you to sign in with your MS Graph credentials.
-Select Required Permissions: After signing in, you may need to consent to the required permissions if it's your first time connecting or if new permissions are required.
+This command prompts you to sign in with your Microsoft Entra credentials.
+After you sign in, you might need to consent to the required permissions if it's your first time connecting, or if new permissions are required.

-PowerShell Queries to extract data needed to build custom reports in ADX
+PowerShell queries to extract Microsoft Entra ID data for custom reports

-• An auditor would like to see a report that lists the group members for 10 groups, organized by the members’ department.
+• An auditor wants to see a report that lists the group members for 10 groups, organized by the members' department.

-• An auditor would like to see a report of all users who had access to an application between two dates.
+• An auditor wants to see a report of all users who had access to an application between two dates.

-• An admin would like to view all users added to an application from Microsoft Entra ID and SQL databases.
+• An admin wants to view all users added to an application from Microsoft Entra ID and their access rights in the application's own repository, such as a SQL database.

-These types of reports aren't built in to Microsoft Entra ID, but you can create these reports yourself by extracting data from Entra and combining them using custom queries in Azure Data Explorer.
+These types of reports aren't built into Microsoft Entra ID.
+However, you can create these reports yourself by extracting data from Microsoft Entra ID and combining data by using custom queries in Azure Data Explorer.
+This tutorial addresses this process later, in the Bring in data from other sources section.

-For this tutorial, we'll extract Entra data from several areas:
+For this tutorial, you extract Microsoft Entra ID data from these areas:

 • User information such as display name, UPN, and job details

-This data set will enable us to perform a broad set of queries around who was given access to an application, role information, and the associated timeframe.
-Note that these are sample queries, and your data and specific requirements may vary from what is shown here.
+This data set enables you to perform a broad set of queries around who received access to an application, with their application role information and the associated timeframe.
+Remember that these are sample queries, and your data and specific requirements might vary from what's shown here.

 Note

-We have also included a hard-coded snapshot date below which identifies the data in the JSON file with a specific date and will allow us to keep track of similar data sets over time in Azure Data Explorer.
+A hard-coded snapshot date identifies the data in the JSON file with a specific date.
+You can use it to keep track of similar data sets over time in Azure Data Explorer.
 The snapshot date is also useful for comparing changes in data between two snapshot dates.

-This script will export selected properties from the Entra user object to a JSON file.
-We'll import this data into Azure Data Explorer in Step 3.
+This script exports selected properties from the Microsoft Entra user object to a JSON file.
+You'll import this file and additional data from other JSON files into Azure Data Explorer in a later section of this tutorial.

 function Export-EntraUsersToJson {